joebew42/twitch/docs/_posts/2017-10-01-what-about-october.md

 - Learning new stuff (programming languages or tools)
 - Contribute to open source projects

 I speak to the hungry programmers, _those who are looking for something of valuable that can help them to improve their careers_.
-What do you think about the idea, about the contents I would like to bring to you through Twitch?
+What do you think about the idea and the contents I would like to bring to you through Twitch?
 If you want to propose something more, you can [open an issue here](https://github.com/joebew42/twitch/issues), I will be glad to read all your feedback!